developingAlex/lakedisappointment/README.md

     cd web
     yarn add axios
     ```
-1. then inside the /web/src/api/ folder (still frontend) we want to make a new file called init.js
+1. Then inside the /web/src/api/ folder (still frontend) we want to make a new file called init.js
     ```javascript
       import axios from 'axios'